Sadat-Rakib/Random-Quote-Generator/README.md

 # Random-Quote-Generator

 ✨ InspireME – Random Quote Generator 🎭
-A cool, simple, and fun quote generator that serves you random quotes every time you hit the button!
-Whether you need motivation, wisdom, or a good laugh, InspireMe has got you covered.
+A cool, simple, and motivating quote generator that serves you random quotes every time you hit the button!
+Whether you need motivation, or wisdom, InspireME has got you covered.

 🚀 Features
 ✅ Random Quotes – Get a fresh quote with every click!